blake2703/FOO/README.md

 See  the manuscript *A Mathematical Theory of Discursive Networks*    [arXiv: 2507.06565](https://arxiv.org/abs/2507.06565) DOI: [10.48550/arXiv.2507.06565](https://doi.org/10.48550/arXiv.2507.06565)

+The step-by-step tutorial to install the tools needed to execute the code in this repository is: [FOO_EnvSetup.pdf](FOO_EnvSetup.pdf)

 This repository provides a comprehensive Python framework for multi-agent AI interactions, supporting both OpenAI GPT and Anthropic Claude models.
 The system features a modular architecture with command-line interfaces, advanced GUI applications, and sophisticated multi-agent orchestration capabilities.
 All scripts use standard environment variable credentials and support conversational workflows, document processing, vulnerability analysis, and collaborative agent consensus mechanisms.

 ### Git Protocol